alysonsz/Hotel-Management-System/README.md

 # Hotel-Management-System
-Web API with database in C#
+Web API with database MySQL in C#